noisebridge/PythonClass/lessons/django-part2/django-part2.md

     touch Makefile

     cd repo_root

 2. Creating Models and interacting with them in the shell and admin interfaces

     python manage.py migrate  #creating database

-    #make your models in <app>/models.py
+    --make your models in <app>/models.py

     python manage.py makemigrations <appname>

-    #let's check out what the actual SQL statements we just wrote look like
+    --let's check out what the actual SQL statements we just wrote look like

     python manage.py sqlmigrate <appname> 0001

     python manage.py shell

-    #import the class you defined in your <appname>.models
+    --import the class you defined in your <appname>.models

     python manage.py createsuperuser

-    #enter ‘me’ for everything (cuz not putting this into production)
+    --enter ‘me’ for everything (cuz not putting this into production)

-    #now we can start the server for a quick check
+    --now we can start the server for a quick check

     python manage.py runserver <port # optional>

-    #need to let admin.py know about the models we defined
+    --need to let admin.py know about the models we defined

-    #then a single line will connect everything for you
+    --then a single line will connect everything for you

     admin.site.register(<ModelClass>)

-    #we can do a lot of customization of this admin form
+    --we can do a lot of customization of this admin form

 3. Setting up proper urls.py structure